Xmetalfanx/linuxSetup/README.md

 #### Extra Notes

 -   note: move this to better documentation section, later The repo used for an option to install Audio-Recorder on Debian is <https://www.deb-multimedia.org/>

-##### Mid Jan 2020 Update

--   MediaElch, Tiny Media Manager, and XnviewMP (via AppImage) have the option that add a menu item if the user wants